coder/code-server/doc/guide.md

    - Change the type to custom and set at least 2 cores and 2 GB of ram.
    - Add more vCPUs and memory as you prefer, you can edit after creating the instance as well.
    - https://cloud.google.com/compute/docs/machine-types#general_purpose
-7. We highly recommend switching the persistent disk to a SSD of at least 32 GB.
+7. We highly recommend switching the persistent disk to an SSD of at least 32 GB.
    - Click `Change` under `Boot Disk` and change the type to `SSD Persistent Disk` and the size to `32`.
    - You can always grow your disk later.